jwasham12/Predicting-Air-Quality/README.md

 ## Executive Summary

 Due to the rapid growth of economics and urbanization, air quality problem catches both government and public’s eyes, especially in some most populated and industrialized cities such as Beijing.
 Beijing, the capital of the People’s Republic of China and the world’s second most populous city, is known for air pollution and constantly batting against widespread health problems caused by air pollution.
-To help citizen of Beijing with this issue, we decided to make a statistical prediction model based on the past climate and PM2.5 data in order to give alerts to citizen of Beijing.
+To help the citizen of Beijing with this issue, we decided to make a statistical prediction model based on the past climate and PM2.5 data in order to give alerts to the citizen of Beijing.
 The alerts will advise the citizens to take the necessary health caution.

 ## Data Description